ASaini09/ASaini09.github.io/README.md

 There is a "share my status" button that generates a GeoJSON message that includes the users current temperature and a random value for the temperature.
 This message is also published to the MQTT topic.
 A map is displayed and when "share my status" button is used, a marker is placed on the map at the users current location.
 When they click the marker, they can see the current temperature value.
-The colour of the marker changes betwene green, blue and red dependong on the current temperature value.
+The colour of the marker changes betwene green, blue and red depending on the current temperature value.